Who: Nestlé Canada, with Courage for strategy and creative, and IPG’s Thrive for media.

 Why: According to Nestle, more than 5,500 cups of Nescafé coffee are consumed around the world every second, and in many places around the world, the brand is synonymous with coffee.

-The brand’s popularity across cultures and consumer sets—was the insight that shaped the new spot from Courage, the first work to come out of the six-month old agency.
+That popularity—across cultures and consumer sets—was the insight that shaped the new spot from Courage, the first work to come out of the six-month old agency.

 “We know that Canada is one of the most diverse countries in the world,” said Carm DaSilva, vice-president of beverages at Nestlé Canada.
 “This presents an incredible opportunity for Nescafé to not just connect with people who already have an affinity for our brand, but also leverage that love for the brand across the world to let all Canadians know that, ‘Hey, maybe you should give the world’s favourite cup of coffee a try.'”